Chaos game: Optimal value of r for every regular polygon

+Expansion of the chaos game for values of r greater than 1

+While an optimally packed fractal appears only for a defined value of r, i.e., ropt, it is possible to play the chaos game using other values as well.
+If r>1 (the point xk+1 jumps at a greater distance than the distance between the point xk and the vertex v), the generated figure extends outside the initial polygon.
+When r=2, the algorithm enters in a meta-stable state and generates quasi-symmetric figures.
+For values of r>2, the points are placed further and further from the center of the initial polygon at each iteration, the algorithm becomes unstable and no figure is generated.

 Restricted chaos game

-If the chaos game is run with a square, no fractal appears and the interior of the square fills evenly with points.
+If the chaos game is run with a square, the fractal is not visible and the interior of the square fills evenly with points.
 However, if restrictions are placed on the choice of vertices, fractals will appear in the square.
 For example, if the current vertex cannot be chosen in the next iteration, this fractal appears:

 If the current vertex cannot be one place away (anti-clockwise) from the previously chosen vertex, this fractal appears:

 If the point is prevented from landing on a particular region of the square, the shape of that region will be reproduced as a fractal in other and apparently unrestricted parts of the square.
-Here, for example, is the fractal produced when the point cannot jump so as to land on a red Om symbol at the center of the square:

 Jumps other than 1/2

 When the length of the jump towards a vertex or another point is not 1/2, the chaos game generates other fractals, some of them very well-known.
 For example, when the jump is 2/3 and the point can also jump towards the center of the square, the chaos game generates the Vicsek fractal:

 When the jump is 2/3 and the point can also jump towards the midpoints of the four sides, the chaos game generates the Sierpinski carpet:

-When the jump is 1/phi and the point is jumping at random towards one or another of the five vertices of a regular pentagon, the chaos game generates a pentagonal n-flake:
+Chaos game used to represent sequences

+With minor modifications to the game rules, it is possible to use the chaos game algorithm to represent any well-defined sequence, i.e., a sequence composed by the repetition of a limited number of distinct elements.
+In fact, for a sequence with a number N of distinct elements, it is possible to play the chaos game on an N-sided polygon, assigning each element to a vertex and playing the game choosing the vertices following the progression of the sequence (instead of choosing a random vertex).
+In this version of the game, the generated image is a unique representation of the sequence.
+This method was applied to the representation of genes (N=4, r=0.5) and proteins (N=20, r=0.863).
+Additionally, the representations of protein sequences was used to instruct ML models to predict protein features.
+The expansion of the chaos game using r=2 can be useful to magnify small mutations in the comparison between two (or more) sequences.